vitessio/website/content/en/docs/22.0/reference/features/mysql-replication.md

 Thus, you can survive sudden primary failure without losing any transactions that were reported to clients as completed.
 In MySQL 5.7+, this guarantee is strengthened slightly to preventing loss of any transactions that were ever **committed** on the original primary, eliminating so-called [phantom reads](http://bugs.mysql.com/bug.php?id=62174).

 On the other hand these behaviors also give a requirement that each shard must have at least 2 tablets with type *replica* (with addition of the primary that can be demoted to type *replica* this gives a minimum of 3 tablets with initial type *replica*).
-This will allow for the primary to have a semi-sync acker when one of the replica tablets is down for any reason (for a version update, machine reboot, schema swap or anything else).
+This will allow for the primary to have a semi-sync acker when one of the replica tablets is down for any reason (for a version update, machine reboot, or anything else).
 These requirements will changed based on the durability policy.

 With regard to replication lag, note that this does **not** guarantee there is always at least one replica from which queries will always return up-to-date results.
 Semi-sync guarantees that at least one replica has the transaction in its relay log, but it has not necessarily been applied yet.
 The only way Vitess guarantees a fully up-to-date read is to send the request to the primary.